gobitfly/eth2-beaconchain-explorer/local-deployment/README.md

 go get github.com/protolambda/eth2-val-tools@master
 go install github.com/protolambda/eth2-val-tools@master
 ```
-To enable withdrawals for specific validators in your local network, we provide script `add_withdrawal_address.sh`.
+To enable withdrawals for specific validators in your local network, we provide the script `add_withdrawal_address.sh`.
 It creates and submits a BLS-to-execution-layer-address-change message.
 The script needs some arguments:
 ```
 cd ~/eth2-beaconchain-explorer/local-deployment/scripts